wynessgp/sqa-risk-recreation/docs/bva/domain/TerritoryGraph.md

 Output: 1
 ### Test value 7
 Input: complete graph with all 42 TerritoryType vertices, each possible TerritoryType combination

 Output: 0
+### Test value 8
+Input: graph with single vertex of TerritoryType, the same TerritoryType

+Output: 0